railsonrames/BestBlogsApi/README.md

 If you struggle at any time when uploading your solution, you can upload to a private GitHub repository and we will review it.

 ## Good luck!

+## Aditional Steps

+To check code coverage this project uses Coverlet package from nuget general repository linked to test project.

+I use this command when I'm on test .csproj folder to analise percentage of coverage: dotnet test /p:CollectCoverage=true